 An empathic facilitator listens more than she speaks, asks questions more than she provides answers, embraces silence rather than fears it and thus fills it, and gently guides a group to where its heart leads it.
 An empathic facilitator works with exactly what is occurring at the moment, whether that be high energy, awkward discomfort or sheer boredom.
 Every human emotion and behaviour is considered to be important, and worthy of attention.
 An empathic facilitator becomes a mirror to the group, allowing it to first look, and then make its own choices as to what to do next.

-With a focus on whole-body/somatic learning, this workshop uses storytelling techniques to hold space and guide; it incorporates Clean Language questions to encourage others to explore for themselves, rather than to lead them, and it uses Naikan and Invocation techniques as a way to self-reflect and open our hearts to the experiences of others.
+With a focus on whole-body/somatic learning, this workshop uses storytelling techniques to hold space and guide; it incorporates Clean Language questions to encourage others to explore for themselves, rather than to be led; and it uses Naikan and Invocation techniques as a way to self-reflect and open our hearts to the experiences of others.
 Mostly though, empathic facilitation will be modeled rather than taught, and participants will be asked to stay aware, observe what's happening in the room, and use the energy and interactions as material to learn from, and with.

 Learning OutcomesParticipants will have experienced a less common way of being within, or leading a group.
 This will affect different people in different ways.
 Ideally the self-refection that occurs will be carried forward, perhaps as a bonding and supporting experience between two or more participants.
 My hope is it will slow people down, create a little more pause in the workplace.
 This remains to be seen.

 See the workshops home page for upcoming Empathic Facilitation workshops.